ivy-llc/ivy/docs/compiler/setting_up.rst

 Issues and Questions
 --------------------

-If you find any issue or bug while using the compiler and/or the transpiler, please raise an `issue in GitHub <https://github.com/unifyai/ivy/issues>`_ and add the ``compiler`` or the ``transpiler`` label accordingly.
+If you find any issue or bug while using the tracer and/or the transpiler, please raise an `issue in GitHub <https://github.com/unifyai/ivy/issues>`_ and add the ``tracer`` or the ``transpiler`` label accordingly.
 A member of the team will get back to you ASAP!

 Otherwise, if you haven't found a bug but want to ask a question, suggest something, or get help